-This policy applies to all University staff members and to assets owned, leased and/or operated by the University.
+This policy applies to all University members and to assets owned, leased and/or operated by the University.
 It is to be read in conjunction with the Capital Expenditure and Fixed Asset Policy and Procedures.

-To define the key principles and approach to asset management at the University.
+To define the key principles and direction to asset management at the University.

-A strategic asset management approach will enable the University to manage asset lifecycle from a whole-of-life approach with due consideration given to wider organisational objectives, in particular those related to sustainability as outlined in the Te Rautaki Aronga Toitu (the University’s Sustainability Strategy), stakeholder needs, compliance requirements and risks.
+A strategic asset management approach enables the University to manage the lifecycle of its assets with due consideration given to wider organisational objectives, in particular those related to sustainability as outlined in the Te Rautaki Aronga Toitu (the University’s Sustainability Strategy), stakeholder needs, compliance requirements and reducing risks.

-1. All members of the University must ensure that assets are effectively and sustainably managed at optimal whole of lifecycle cost to meet the University’s strategic objectives.
+1. Asset owners and managers of the University must ensure that assets are effectively and sustainably managed throughout their lifecycle to meet the University’s strategic objectives.

 2. Asset management decisions must prioritise the provision and maintenance of a safe and healthy work environment.

-3. Asset management decisions are to be made from a lifecycle approach which is underpinned by data analysis using accurate and current asset information and takes into account the suitability of the asset for current and future needs.
+3. Asset management decisions are to be made from a whole of life cost approach which is underpinned by data analysis using accurate and current asset information and takes into account the suitability of the asset for current and future needs.